Cardiff Travelogue– A group of friends, hectic term, long weekend- Trip planned!

 DAY 2- Too much adventure (and shock)

-Next day, we were all fresh and excited because we were going to visit the Barry Island, outside of Cardiff (about 18 Kms)!!
+Next day, we were all fresh and excited because we were going to visit Barry Island, outside of Cardiff (about 18 Kms)!!

-We started the day by walking up to the Cardiff Castle in the city centre.
+We started the day by walking up to Cardiff Castle in the city center.
 Climbing some 50 stone steps, we reached the top of the Norman Keep which presented a breathtaking view of the city.
 We just stood there, taking in that beautiful view as the cold and fresh breeze brushed our faces.

-Relishing the beautiful weather, we were on our way to the Cardiff market but couldn’t resist from stopping by and enjoying some delicious Welsh cakes.
+Relishing the beautiful weather, we were on our way to the Cardiff market but couldn’t resist stopping by and enjoying some delicious Welsh cakes.
 We were greeted by the very beautiful Lissie at ‘Fabulous Welshcakes’, right opposite the Castle.
-She offered us some mini Welshcakes to taste and made us try many different tempting flavours.
-I don’t have a sweet tooth but trust me when I say, those were some mouthwatering Welshcakes and all four of us bought a lot of them (well, had to take some for our friends back in Leeds too ;)).
+She offered us some mini Welshcakes to taste and made us try many different tempting flavors.
+I don’t have a sweet tooth but trust me when I say, those were some mouthwatering Welshcakes and all four of us bought a lot of them (well, had to make some for our friends back in Leeds too ;)).

-Local markets always enthuse me as they give a glimpse into a particular local culture, people’s preferences and of course, exciting souvenirs.
+Local markets always enthuse me as they give a glimpse into a particular local culture, people’s preferences, and of course, exciting souvenirs.
 Hence, I was eager to visit the Cardiff market, a Victorian indoor market.
 With my DSLR in hand, I couldn’t help but click so many pictures of the beautiful architecture and stalls at the market and even did a photoshoot for Sanskriti (our in-house model <3).

 Barry Island- Calm before the storm